Glossary (Upto Page 75)

 European Court of Justice (ECJ) – The court of the European Union in Luxembourg.
 It is responsible for overseeing cases whereby Member States have questioned, or have not followed, European Union directives and regulations.

 European Union – The collection of European States that form a collective union in which general political and social standards are accepted, like freedom of movement.
-It was originally called the European Economic Community, which Britain joined in 1973 and left in January 2020.
+It was originally called the European Economic Community, which Britain joined in 1973 but left in 2020.

-European Union (Withdrawal) Act (2018) – The Act that confirmed the mechanisms through which Parliament exited the European Union.
+European Union (Withdrawal) Act (2018) – The Act that saw Britain repeal the European Communities Act (1973) and saw Britain withdraw from the European Union.

 Evolutionary Constitutions – A constitution that has been built up over time, with new layers being built upon an existing structure.
 Evolutionary constitutions are normally flexible.
 Britain has an evolutionary constitution.